 PIDONI FRITTI ALLA MESSINESE.
 The Pitoni or Pidoni are parcels of a pizza-like dough, stuffed with curly endive, mozzarella and a tiny bit of anchovy.
 Not dissimilar to calzoni but fried, they are a typical and most appreciated dish from Messina.
 In Sicily, you can find them in the friggitorie, the Italian equivalent of fish and chips shops.

 The dough it’s made with more fat than regular pizza, so it becomes deliciously flaky once is fried.

-I know, I know what you’re thinking.
-“I can’t fry”.
-The pidoni in the picture are actually baked and fabulous.
+I know, I know what you’re thinking: “I can’t fry”.
+The pidoni in the picture below are actually baked and as fabulous as the fried ones.
 However if you can, do fry them please.
-Just once, you won’t regret it.
+Just once.
+You won’t regret it.

 For this recipe you need a summer evening, a bunch of friends and family, kids running around in the garden, plenty cold drinks and a huge bucket of fruit salad as a dessert.
 They are filling so it’s a one dish dinner.
 It’s party food, make it once and I promise, they’ll want it forever.